SensorLogicInc/modules/readme.md

 # SensorLogic NXP Xethru-X4 Ultra-wideband Radar Modules
 The centerpiece is the 2-pc **He**alth **M**odule **P**CB, which is comprised of a baseboard and an elliptical patch antenna module (EPAM).
 The baseboard foundation is an i.MX RT1060 crossover MCU from NXP with a host of environmental sensors recording temperature, humidity, lux, and noise pressure.
-The hallmark sensor is the X4 UWB sensor that can be used for myriad applications including occupancy, proximity, and respiration, out to 10 meters (RCS depending).
+The hallmark sensor is the X4 UWB radar that can be used for myriad applications including occupancy, proximity, and respiration, out to 10 meters (RCS depending).

 ## HeMP Health Firmware and App
 The _Health Firmware_ runs our proprietary algorithms to identify the presence of, and distance to, a human target.
 If conditions are right, the respiration of the human is calculated within +/-1 RPM.
 The current room temperature, humidity, and illuminance levels are also calculated and stored.
 The data is transmitted via USB or Wi-Fi, depending on the application and is displayed on a basic C# Windows Forms app, the [HeMP Buddy](https://github.com/SensorLogicInc/modules/blob/module-initial-release/docs/health_app.md), ultimately displaying the subject's breathing pattern.